Using DX8 on an existing website

 CSS styles for base elements

 Your existing websites theme will include styles for base elements like <p>, <h1>, <blockquote> etc. For this reason, you should not use DX8's style builder found at DX8 > Styles > Base styles to create base styles.
-If you do, these will override and base styles you have set in your theme and will effect the appearance of of other pages on your website.
+If you do, these will override the base styles you have set in your theme and will affect the appearance of other pages on your website.
 You can find more information about base styles here.